Rowlando13/plain-text-notes/docs/source/general/plain_text_notes.rst

          Commands: (All commands prefaced by git)
          add --all = adds all files to the staging area, except those removed by git ignore.
-         <> add file_name.txt = add file_name.txt to the staging area
+         <> add file_name.txt = adds file_name.txt to the staging area
          <> add -i = starts an interactive session to sort files into staging area

+*  (Recommended) Soft limit of 80 characters per line.
 *  (Optional) The document may start with a section name that is the same as the document name.
-*  (Recommended) Soft limit of 80 characters per line.

 Useful patterns for taking coding notes.
 ------------------------------------------